-The Blackmagic Pocket Cinema Camera 4K is an update to the Pocket Cinema Camera and provides DCI 4K image capture in RAW and ProRes 422 to CFast 2.0, SD, and external USB-C drives.
+The Blackmagic Pocket Cam 4K is a predecessor to the BMPCC 6K and provides DCI 4K image capture in RAW and ProRes 422 to CFast 2.0, SD, and external USB-C drives.
 Key features include:

 New M4/3 DCI 4K Sensor.
 Blackmagic has made some much needed improvements to the second iteration of the Pocket Cinema Camera, and it all starts with a larger, higher resolution sensor.
 It offers DCI 4K capture up to 60p in 12-bit CinemaDNG RAW and a number of 10-bit ProRes 422 options.
 Frame rates can be extended to 120 fps when shooting in cropped 1080p.

 Dual ISO Sensitivity.
 Low-light sensitivity is improved over the gen one Pocket Cinema Camera by an increase in the sensor size, but also thanks to a new dual ISO feature.
 It allows users to modify the camera’s native ISO to reduce noise at higher sensitivities, the BMPCC 4K ISO range extends all with way up to ISO 25,600.